 This weekend, I was at Regents University, studying towards an accreditation in transformational coaching.

-In a nutshell: the empowerment of individuals to make the behavioural shifts required to achieve personal goals.
+In a nutshell, transformational coaching is the empowering and enabling of individuals to make the behavioural shifts required to achieve personal goals.

 It’s pretty cool.
 It’s predicated on the humanistic approach; a rebellious innovation born in the 60s, in response to the limitations of good old Freud’s psychoanalytic theory.

 It controversially states that ALL people are innately good (which is nice).
 It suggests we are all continually looking for new ways to grow, to become better, to learn new things, and to experience psychological growth and self-actualization.

 A lovely concept, isn’t it?
 I thought so.

 As the engaging and inspiring trainer introduced us to the value of listening, silence and being non-judgemental, my over-active mind wandered.
 I was curious…